Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 CCM API Guide
 ===============

-The AIROC™ CCM module supports a full range of AT commands, that includes all relevant AWS IoT ExpressLink AT commands.
+The AIROC™ CCM module supports a full range of AT commands, including all relevant AWS IoT ExpressLink AT commands.
 CCM modules also follow the AWS IoT ExpressLink AT command format.
 In this section we outline how you should use AT commands, and list the commands you can use.

-AT Command Usage
+AT command usage
 ******************

-AIROC™ CCM modules support execution of AT commands through USB serial device COM port or over the air.
-Every CCM module command must be sent in this format:
+AIROC™ CCM modules support the execution of AT commands through a USB serial device COM port or over the air.
+Every command must be sent in this format:

 ::